nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

-Upon any modification to the lists maintained by the manager or tracker objects, a boolean `isModified` is changed to `true` (initially `false` at the start of every iteration of interaction with the user) and this triggers a call to the `saveData()` method of the StorageFile class.
+Upon any modification to the lists maintained by the manager or tracker objects, a boolean `isModified` is changed to `true` (initially `false` at the start of every iteration of interaction with the user) and this triggers a call to the `saveData()` method of the `StorageFile` class.
 If the file for saving does not exist, it is created.
 While creating the file, if it is discovered the directory does not exist either, it is created first.
 These are done through calls to `createFile()` and `createDirectory()`.

-The total number of expense items maintained by the expense tracker is then obtained through a call to `getExpenseCount()` which is a method of the ExpenseTracker class.
+The total number of expense items maintained by the expense tracker is then obtained through a call to `getExpenseCount()` which is a method of the `ExpenseTracker` class.
 For each of these items, we get a file representation of this expense item through a call to `getExpenseInFileFormat()`, which obtains the specific expense item through a call to `getExpenseList()` and this item is converted into file format.
-The expense item entry is then written to the file in "append" mode and is now considered "saved".
+The expense item entry is then written to the file in `append` mode and is now considered "saved".
 These steps are repeated for module items managed by study manager and contact items managed by contacts manager.

-After all entries have been saved, control returns to where the `saveData()` method was called from so that interaction with the user can continue.
+After all entries have been saved, control returns to where the `saveData()` method was called from so that interaction with the user can resume.

 #### Load